 Before we move any further forward, it’s important to understand what a FOBT actually is.

 Essentially, it’s an online casino in a box.
 The machine will include dozens of different games to choose from, including the likes of roulette, blackjack and slots.
-You place your bets just as you would at a casino and with it the RNG (Random Number Generator) spits out the result of that go.
+You place your bets just as you would at a casino and with it the RNG (Random Number Generator) spits out the result of that wager.

 The RNG is the key attribute in these machines.
 They are essentially programs that give an almost random result for each spin that you make.
 We state the word almost, as it’s really just an algorithm that is used, which in theory could be worked out.
-The algorithm takes a prime number and them performs a number of mathematical equations on this number, including additions, subtractions, divisions and multiplications.
+The algorithm takes a prime number and then performs a number of mathematical equations on this number, including additions, subtractions, divisions and multiplications.
 Unless you know the prime number used and the mathematical formula used for each algorithm and games machine, the program would be impossible to crack.

 The FOBT works in exactly the same way as any online casino would and often you will find that the game developers for these machines will also produce online casino games as well.